Cash Bridge Loans

 How do Cash Bridge's small loans work?

-What will the cost of a small loan through Cash Bridge be?
+What does a loan through Cash Bridge cost?

 • Establishment fee: 20% of your loan amount